gilliorem/philosophers/README.md

 So here, I will break down the whole *simulation* layer and explain it the way I understand it.

-Let's say that a thread is a Writer, and there is one marker.
+Let's say that a thread is a Writer, and there is one marker (to share).

-You hold the marker, we write.
+You hold the marker, you write.

 You release the marker.